 Important information to keep you safe from Coronavirus when attending the hospital for your appointment

 The guidance on this page is provided for both your safety and to maintain safety of patients and staff within our hospitals.
-We are following strict social distancing wherever possible and ask you to do the same.

 Important Information: Use of surgical face masks when coming to our hospitals